BSNC 8100: Practice of Nursing Preceptorship

-Practice of Nursing 9 is a 275-hour practice experience designed for students to consolidate their theoretical learning with practical application in a medical and/or surgical setting.
+The Practice of Nursing Preceptorship is a 475-hour practice experience designed for learners to consolidate their theoretical learning with practical application in an entry level clinical setting.

 - Participate collaboratively as a member of an interdisciplinary team.

-Please take a look at the course outline for BSNC 8100 Practice of Nursing 9.
+Please take a look at the course outline for BSNC 8100 Practice of Nursing Preceptorship.